averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

 .. container:: callout primary

-    This is some of the first python code I wrote, using `Python 2.5`_ and Idle on Windows XP.
-It's an implementation of the Johnson-Trotter permutations algorithm based on some Pascal code from the book `Programming for Mathematicians`_.
-    I've made some improvements to my original program and adapted it to run on Python 2 and 3, but the basic approach is the same.
+    This is some of the first python code that I wrote - `Python 2.5`_ and Idle on Windows XP.
+It's an implementation of the Johnson-Trotter permutations algorithm based on a Pascal program taken from the book `Programming for Mathematicians`_ by Eric Seroul.
+I've made some improvements to my original code and adapted it to run on Python 2 and 3, but the basic approach is the same.

 Name rings a bell...
 ====================

-What wikipedia calls the `Steinhaus-Johnson-Trotter Algorithm`_ is a method of generating all permutations of a given sequence and was apparently known to 17th Century bell ringers!?
+What wikipedia calls the `Steinhaus-Johnson-Trotter Algorithm`_ is a method of generating all permutations of a given sequence and was apparently known to 17th Century bell ringers!
-A feature of the algorithm is that each successive permutation differs from the previous permutation by a single transposition (one element is swapped with another), and these repeated transpositions follow a fairly natural pattern:
+A feature of the algorithm is that each successive permutation differs from the previous permutation by a single transposition (one element is swapped with another), and these repeated transpositions follow a predictable pattern:

 .. code-block:: bash